bvaughn/react-virtualized-select/README.md

 <script src="path-to-react-virtualized-select/dist/umd/react-virtualized-select.js"></script>
 ```

+## Simple Example

-From there one, _react-select-virtualized_ works just like _react-select_.
-You pass it an array of options, along with any other parameters supported by the [select component](https://github.com/JedWatson/react-select/#usage).
+_react-select-virtualized_ works just like _react-select_.
+You pass it an array of options, along with any other parameters supported by the [`Select` component](https://github.com/JedWatson/react-select/#usage).
 Here's a simple example:

 ```js
 import React, { Component } from 'react'